 The school moved to its present site from its former building in Rochester High Street in the 1960s and enjoys the benefit of excellent sports facilities on its 30 acre site.

-The school introduced a 7th House, Tower from September 2019.
-Please click on the links below to read all letters relating to this.
+The school introduced a 7th House, Tower in September 2019.